 I like the snow photos, they remind me of "winter", something I guess we are not going to get this year.
 In most of Western Washington State we have had very little frost and no snow, we are basking in very wet upper 30's and lower 50's, perfect conditions for moss and mildew.
-So keep the snow pics coming so I can live vicariously through those blest with winter.
+So keep the snow pics coming so I can live vicariously through those blessed with winter.

 I have not thought of Cosmoline in years.
 The US Navy loves the stuff.
 Cosmoline is the genericized trademark for a generic class of rust preventives, typically conforming to United States Military Standard MIL-C-11796C Class 3, that are a brown colored wax-like mass; have a slight fluorescence; and have a petroleum-like odor and taste (as detected when working with it).